velorientc/git_test7/doc/ReadMe.txt

 is the python-sphinx package.
 On Windows your best bet is easy_install.

-To build PDF files you need the texlive packages.
+To build PDF files you need latex packages.
 On Ubuntu this is texlive-latex-extra and all of it's dependencies.

-On Windows, you also need a make tool.
-MinGW of GnuWin32 are recommended.
+On Windows the best choice is miktex.

-Once all of the prerequisites are in place, you use the makefile to build targets: html htmlhelp latex
+Once all of the prerequisites are in place, you can use the makefile to build targets: html htmlhelp latex

 Once latex is built, you have to cd into that output directory and run